TanishaKr07/HolidayRecipesClassifier/README.md

 Before creating our final model, we wanted to see if we could improve our decision tree model from our baseline model.
 To do this we added the following features:

-The F1 score improved immensely. tan
+The F1 score improved immensely.
+The improved decision tree increased the F1 score for identifying desserts from 0.02 to 0.48.
+So the decision tree is now slightly more sensitive to detecting desserts.
+However, we wanted to improve the overal performance across most evaluation metrics.
+So we decided to utilize a random forest classifier.

 For the final model, we used a random forest classifier using the following features: `'avg_rating', 'n_steps', 'calories', 'cal_group', 'homemade'`